serina-robinson/adenylpred/README.md

 Installation
 ------------
+For running small queries (< 50 sequences), a lightweight web application version of AdenylPred is available at z.umn.edu/adenylpred.
+For computationally-intensive queries we request use of the command line version.

 Prerequisite software and packages:
 * python (version 3.7.3 tested, any version >= 3.5.0 should work)
 * python-virtualenv (not needed, but highly recommended)